sabertazimi/awesome-notes/computerScience/dataBase/databaseBasicNotes.md

 - transaction begins automatically on first SQL statement
 - on "commit": old transaction ends, new one begins
 - on session termination: current transaction ends
-- "autocommit" turns each statement into transaction
+- "AutoCommit" turns each statement into transaction

 ### ACID Properties